 While each hole shines with its own particular magic, the Par 3s have earned the most plaudits.
 Hole 15 defines the El Camaleón experience.
 At only 160 yards from the back marker, the hole plays directly towards the sparkling coast.
 Regardless of one's score, the ocean view remains with the player long after the round.
 Hole 7 also plays to the edge of the Caribbean Sea, with the sand and spray punctuating the breeze.
 This is a dramatic, meandering course that makes full use of its proximity to both jungle and ocean, giving players a once-in-a-lifetime golfing experience.

-Important: Due to biannual aerification maintenance on the course, half of the holes will be closed from May 21-24 and August 10-13, 2015.
+Important: Due to aerification maintenance on the course, half of the holes will be closed from August 10-13, 2015.
+Also, due to the PGA Tournament, El Camaleon will not be taking reservations from November 7-16, 2015.
+Please consider there will only be a shotgun run at 8:30 a.m. on November 6.